apify/crawlee/docs/api/RequestQueue.md

 ## `requestQueue.isEmpty()` ⇒ <code>Promise&lt;Boolean&gt;</code>
 Resolves to `true` if the next call to [`fetchNextRequest`](#RequestQueue+fetchNextRequest) would return `null`, otherwise it resolves to `false`.
 Note that even if the queue is empty, there might be some pending requests currently being processed.
-Due to the nature of distributed storage systems, the function might occasionally return a false negative, but it will never return a false positive.

 If you need to ensure that there is no activity in the queue, use [`isFinished`](#RequestQueue+isFinished).

 <a name="RequestQueue+isFinished"></a>